Huotes/CommitMaker/README.md

 The term 'Cleveland Steamer' got its name from Chuck Norris, when he took a dump while visiting the Rock and Roll Hall of fame and buried northern Ohio under a glacier of fecal matter.

 Chuck Norris is the only man who has, literally, beaten the odds.
 With his fists.

+MacGyver immediately tried to make a bomb out of some Q-Tips and Gatorade, but Chuck Norris roundhouse-kicked him in the solar plexus.
+MacGyver promptly threw up his own heart.